-- be in full or part-time employment and earn less than £16,009 a year (you will need to provide wage slips or your last self-assessment form to evidence this), and
+- be in full or part-time employment and earn less than£17,374 (you will need to provide wage slips or your last self-assessment form to evidence this), and

 - want to study a pre-entry, entry, level 1 or level 2*** course.

-You can choose to study more than one part-time course a year if you want to and it doesn’t matter whether you already have higher qualifications, so long as you are applying to study something different.
+You can choose to study more than one part-time course a year if you want to and it does not matter whether you already have higher qualifications, so long as you are applying to study something different.

 Courses are available in a wide range of subjects** including: